pier-bezuhoff/dodeca4android/README.md

 - [ ] Increase bottom bar button size
 - [ ] Bottom bar descriptions don't work on Fedor's phone
 - [ ] More flexible icons for bottom bar
+- [ ] Autorotate screen in settings (Note: when in settings/help screen rotation works well, maybe just write it in help), check rotation to tranlatate for best center
+- [ ] Optimize?
 - [ ] Also see com.android.support:palette-v7:28.0.0
 - [ ] Change color (choose from palette on ?double? tap) and save it for further changing
-- [ ] Autorotate screen in settings (Note: when in settings/help screen rotation works well, maybe just write it in help)
 - [ ] For release: disable Log.i-s?/
 - [ ] Update circles in other thread (see Log for b3/b4)
 - [ ] Rotate square (i guess, with canvas.withRotation(...))